 Akita Cedar Cooperage

-Elements of tubs dating from the 15th and 16th centuries have been discovered at the former site of Akita castle.
-Records dating from the beginning of the 17th century kept by one of the old families of the Akita clan, make it clear that tubs were being used at a sake maker within the present-day district of Ogatsu-cho.
+Elements of tubs from the 15th and 16th centuries have been discovered at the ruins of Akita castle.
+Records dating from the beginning of the 17th century kept by one of the old families of the Akita clan indicate that tubs were being used at a sake brewery in present-day district of Ogatsu-cho.

-There are also 19th century examples of different types of barrels and tubs preserved by the Aoyagi family of another district, Kakunodate-cho.
-They have a coating of lacquer and both copper and bamboo bands were used, and the shapes are the ones which are followed today.
+There are also 19th century examples of barrels and tubs preserved by the Aoyagi family of another district, Kakunodate-cho that have a modern shape, a coating of lacquer and both copper and bamboo bands.

-The wood from natural stands of local cedar has a fine straight grain and besides having a wonderful scent, it is not prone to distortion as the wood moves so little.
-The superb quality of the wood contributes to the warmth of this craft and brings both charm and a sense of quality to the lives of those that use these tubs and barrels.
-The scent of the wood is especially contributive to the value of such items as Japanese bath tubs, tubs for sushi, beer tankards, sake flasks, and rice tubs.
-Flower vases, too, benefit from the wood in a different way, as do candy tubs and umbrella stands.
+The wood from the local cedar trees has a fine straight grain and an appealing scent and, because the wood moves so little, it is not prone to distortion.
+The superb quality of the wood contributes to the warmth of the resulting products, bringing both charm and a sense of quality to the lives of those who use these tubs and barrels.
+The scent of the wood is characteristic of items including bathtubs, rice tubs, sushi tubs, beer tankards and sake flasks.
+The wood provides other benefits for flower vases, candy tubs and umbrella stands.

 How to make

-The method of production is divided into six primary stages.
-The individual slats of the barrel, “kure”, are made using straight-grained narrow boards of wood.
-A special inner lathe and outer lathe is then used to shape the boards into the barrel shape.
-After the kure slats are stood in the shape of a barrel, the outer bamboo hoops are bound, and the bottom and top are set.
-The wooden base is then polished, and finished with a coating of combined resin or persimmon tannin.
+The method for producing a barrel is divided into six stages.
+The slats (kure) are fashioned from narrow, straight-grained boards.
+Special inner and outer lathes are then used to shape the boards.
+After the slats are stood in the shape of a barrel, the outer bamboo hoops are bound, and the bottom and top are set.
+The wooden base is then polished and finished with a coating made from resin or persimmon tannin.